MuhtasimTanmoy/notebook/systems/tlb.md

 - Main memory is divided into frames
 - Page table maps the above two
     - Pages to Frame
-- Page Table is big enough is also divided into pages resides in main memory
+- Page Table is big enough is also divided into pages residing in main memory
-    - Multi level pages
+    - Multi-level pages
 - CPU generates logical address
     - Page Number + Page Offset
-- Now accessing page table then getting frame can be skipped
+- Now accessing the page table and then getting the frame can be skipped
 - TLB caches this mapping which is faster than ram

 ### Reference